 Will the Energy Policy question be answered in the context of the broader Presidential Foreign Policy Debate?
-Adding an extra dimension on the Saturday before the final debate on foreign policy, the Obama administration commanded a US carrier group on a mission to cruise though the disputed South China Sea.
+Adding an extra dimension on the Saturday before the final debate on foreign policy, the Obama administration commanded to US carrier group on a mission to cruise though the disputed South China Sea.
 Tensions may flare.
 With the final Florida debate between Barack Obama and Mitt Romney including hot topics like Iran, Syria and the Libya scandal, there may not be enough time to answer the Energy Policy question.
 But the question on everyone's mind each time they fill up their tank is, "Will I be able to afford it next time?"

-Rowdy House released the rock single "Don't Let a Liar Lead Yo and the controversial YouTube video just before the new song Energy Policy and the presidential debates.
+Rowdy House released the rock single "Don't Let A Liar Lead You" and the controversial YouTube video just before the new song Energy Policy and the presidential debates.

-Rowdy House Music contributors are nonpartisan, professional musicians who contribute Rowdy House Music contributors are nonpartisan, professional musicians who contribute anonymously to expand national awareness regarding government waste and corruption.
+Rowdy House Music contributors are nonpartisan, professional musicians who contribute anonymously to expand national awareness regarding government waste and corruption.
 Rowdy House creates great music which is actually relevant and meaningful.
-They share intelligent discussions explaining the meaning of each of their songs.
-Discussions can be found in their "song Macs."
-Pounted action to accelled downloads coch again their website.
+They share intelligent discussions explaining the meaning of each of their song.
+Discussions can be found in their "Learn More & Download" section by scrolling down under each song on their website.